stanislavb/en.coven.nu/practical/index.md

 Base price: 850kr
 Reduced price: 650kr

-*Thanks to the support of http://larpfund.org/ we ahve been able to offer four reduced tickets.*
+*Thanks to the support of http://larpfund.org/ we have been able to offer four reduced tickets.*

 ## Workshop